 The minimum and maximum duration of study is dependent on the individual award and applies to graduating students only.
 The following minimum and maximum duration of study applies:

-(a) Normal Minimum Period of Study
+a) Normal Minimum Period of Study

+Postgraduate Certificate: 3 years part-time.

+Normal Maximum Period of Study

+Master of Science: 21 months part-time.

+Postgraduate Diploma: 18 months part-time.

 Postgraduate Certificate: 12 months part-time.

-Postgraduate Diploma: 18 months part-time.

-Master of Science: 21 months part-time.